 The vehicle itself is a six-seat mini van using two 340-litre carbon fibre gas tanks which are filled with air to 4350psi.

-simple, light & air-powered
+Simple, light and air-powered

 The MiniCAT which is a simple, light urban car, with a tubular chassis that is glued, not welded, and a body of fiberglass powered by compressed air.
 Micro-controllers are used in every device in the car, so one tiny radio transmitter sends instructions to the lights, indicators, etc.